RenderHeads/UnityPlugin-ModulePattern/README.md

 - It is **not** replacement or in competition with MonoBehaviours, MonoBehaviours are still useful for view related logic.

 # Usage
-This is a lot of chitter chatter!
-In reality there are only three classes you need to know about:
+There are only three useful files in this repository:
 - [IModule](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModule.cs)
     - Interface for any module you want to create (A C# class that extends IModule), IModuleFactory requires modules inherit from this.
 - [IModuleFactory](https://github.com/RenderHeads/UnityPlugin-ModulePattern/blob/master/Unity/Assets/RenderHeads/Lib/Runtime/Scripts/IModuleFactory.cs)